Durham parents concerned by Connecticut school threats

 Talking to your children about school threats is a hard conversation more and more parents are having this year.

 "Schools have gotten good, and kids have gotten good at the culture of see something, say something.
-So I do think there's more cultural awareness, more cultural readiness,” child psychiatrist Dr. Yann Poncin, of Yale New Haven Health, said.
+So I do think there's more cultural awareness, more cultural readiness,” child psychiatrist Dr. Yann Poncin, Yale School of Medicine.

 He said oftentimes, it's up to the school to set the tone for sharing information about the threat, but community concerns can end up amplified by social media.